Friends of Goddard Library

 The Friends sponsor several, free public events each year.
 This year's Friends programs include:

-- Annual Used Book Sale: September 27 - 28, 8:00am - 3:30pm : Thousands of donated books will be on sale.
+- Annual Friends Book Sale: October 1 - 2, 8:00am - 3:30pm : Thousands of donated books will be on sale.
 Most books will be priced $1.00 or less.
 Friday all used books will be half price.
 In the Goddard Library Academic Commons (plaza level).
 For more information, call Mott Linn at x7572.

-All events are free and open to the public, but seating is limited.
+All events are free (except for the Book & Author Dinner) and open to the public, but seating is limited.
 Please call Linda Scricco at 508-793-7573 or email FGL@clarku.edu in advance to reserve your place.
 Programs at Goddard Library begin with refreshments at 4:00 PM; the speaker(s) are at 4:30.PM.

 Membership and Gifts